Dicridon/Dalea/README.md

 # Dalea: **D**irectory-sh**a**ring Multi**l**evel **E**xtendible **H**ash
 A persistent extendible hash which has extremely low split cost

+# Building
+Currently building tool `canoe` is used to manage this project, which is a ruby gem requiring Ruby >= 2.7.1, please using `rvm` and `gem` to install Ruby 2.7.1 and `canoe`.

+A `Makefile` would be added later.

+# Test
+please offer a bench file containing lines in format of `INSERT/READ/UPDATE/DELETE data`, which is also use by CLevel.

 ## Main indexes
 1. Throughput (varying segment and bucket size)
 2. load factor